-“I just always thought of Liz Lemon in ‘30 Rock’ when she would always be like, ‘I’m forever single, and I’m going to be eating a TV dinner anad choke, and no one’s going to know.
+She also had so little control over her body, she was choking on air.
+“I just always thought of Liz Lemon in 30 Rock when she would always be like, ‘I’m forever single, and I’m going to be eating a TV dinner anad choke, and no one’s going to know.
 I’ll be dead,’” Capaldi told WellBe.
 “I always thought, ‘Well, I’m going to be the new version of Liz Lemon.
 I’m going to choke from MS and no one’s gonna know.’”

 Capaldi had career success while her MS was in remission, so she was able to afford full-time help and remodeled a home to suit her needs.
 But as she watched herself get worse and worse, she feared she would end up institutionalized.
 Something had to change.

 Afterward, Capaldi locked herself in her home.
-After about two months, using voice recognition software, she yelled at her computer, “Food!
+About two months later, using voice recognition software, she yelled at her computer, “Food!
 Medicine!
 MS!
 Lifestyle!
 Doctors!
 Help me!”
-That’s when she found Dr. Terry Wahls’s Tedx Talk, Minding Your Mitochondria.
+That’s when she found Dr. Terry Wahls’s Tedx Talk, “Minding Your Mitochondria.”
 Wahls has secondary progressive MS and went from being stuck in a tilt-reclined wheelchair to completing an 18-mile bicycle tour by using functional medicine and diet changes.

-On January 1, 2012, Capaldi started following the Wahls Protocol, a modified form of the paleo diet that focuses on lean proteins, organic vegetables, fruits, and skips grains, gluten, refined sugar, and legumes.
-By October, she started going off her medications as her symptoms healed.
+On January 1, 2012, Capaldi started following the Wahls Protocol, a modified form of the paleo diet that focuses on lean proteins, organic vegetables, and fruits, and skips grains, gluten, refined sugar, and legumes.
+By October, she started going off her medications as her multiple sclerosis symptoms healed.
 By July 2013, she moved independently for the first time.
 The left side of her body, which had been unresponsive since she was 23, woke up.

-As she began to tell others how she healed with food, Capaldi was met with some resistance, but at the encouragement of her physical therapist, started a Facebook page that grew into PaleoBOSS Lady, the brand.
+As she began to tell others how she healed with food, Capaldi was met with some resistance, but at the encouragement of her physical therapist, she started a Facebook page that grew into PaleoBOSS Lady, the brand.

 One big takeaway she’s learned in her journeys (health and cross-country) is the first step to healing is recognizing that your body is your temple, being grateful for all the work it does for you, and rewarding it with nourishing foods.